denham-ed/rescala/README.md

 ![Delete Session](documentation/images/404.png)

 This replaces the template provided by Django.
 A button returns the user to the Dashboard.
+Similar templates have been added to handle 400 and 500 errors.

 ## Planned Features and Improvements